 If your real property is referenced in your last will and testament, it will be distributed according to your wishes.
 In the absence of a last will and testament, your real property will be distributed to your heirs according to California intestate succession laws.

-If you own real property out-of-state that was not transferred into a trust, your loved ones will be required to go through the probate process in that state.
-It is in your best interest to transfer all of your real property into a trust.
-Not doing so can subject your loved ones to lengthy probate proceedings.
+Finally, if you own out-of-state real property that was not transferred into a trust, your loved ones must file probate in that state.
+Thus, transferring all of your real property into a trust can save your loved ones from lengthy probate proceedings.

 If you do not transfer your real property into a trust, it can be subject to estate taxes.
-While estate taxes will not impact you directly, it will impact your heirs associated with the intestate succession of your real property.
+While estate taxes will not impact you directly, they will impact your heirs in the intestate succession of your real property.

 How to Transfer Real Estate Into a Trust